 27 Jun It Used to be a Theater 2: Vien Synagogue

 In the first installment, I looked at the modest Klausenburg synagogue at 131 Lee Avenue that used to be a motion picture theater.
 A few blocks away, at 27 Lee Avenue, we have the huge Vien Synagogue that used to be a theater too, but for its story, we need to go back much further in time.
-In the buildings on its street we have a long history as location for the center of social life, alternating between religious and entertainment centers.
+In the buildings on its street, there is a long history of being the center of social life, alternating between religious and entertainment centers.

 1872: A church is built

-The Vien building is often confused with a different building that stood on that block. the Lee Avenue Baptist Church was built in 1872 and it was built of corrugated iron and wood.
+The Vien building is often confused with a different building that stood on that block.
+The Lee Avenue Baptist Church was built in 1872 out of corrugated iron and wood.
 In 1878, following a fire, its organ was rebuilt.

 1881: Church is expelled for liberalism

 The church’s pastor was the charismatic and liberal Rev. John Hyatt Smith.
 Smith was a fierce proponent of open communion, and it got him into trouble with the Baptist association.
-According to Brooklyn History “Due to the liberal views of its pastor, the Reverend J. Hyatt Smith, the church was expelled from the Long Island Baptist Association and it was removed from its Lee Avenue Building.”
+According to Brooklyn History, “Due to the liberal views of its pastor, the Reverend J. Hyatt Smith, the church was expelled from the Long Island Baptist Association and it was removed from its Lee Avenue Building.”
 It seems that what happened was the church lost its financial backing and with $25,000 in debt, could not afford to stay in its church.
 From the New York Times on July 17, 1881:

 In 1882 the church reopened as a theater.
 It subsequently went through a dizzying array of transformations and was in different hands for different entertainment uses.
 Music, comic opera, etc. It was: the Lee Avenue Academy #7, Phoebus Theatre (for one season!), and the Lee Avenue Music Academy.
 The exterior was painted green in “an Iish Jig.”
 In a book published in 1901 the building’s history is dramatically recounted: